 - ½ teaspoon sea salt (season to taste)

 - ¼ teaspoon black pepper

 - 1 flax egg (1 tablespoon flaxseed ground + 2 ½ tablespoon water)

 - 2 cups old fashioned oats

-- Make your flax egg by mixing 1 Tbsp of ground flaxseed meal and 2 ½ Tbsp of warm water in a small bowl.
+- Make your flax egg by mixing 1 tablespoon of ground flaxseed meal and 2 ½ tablespoon of warm water in a small bowl.
 Then set in the fridge for about 10 minutes to let it thicken up.

 - Preheat your oven to 375 degrees fahrenheit and line a sheet pan with parchment paper or a silicone mat.
 I have never made these burgers on a non stick pan, but I’m guessing it may not be enough to keep them from sticking or falling apart.